SandAgain/story-maker/readme.md

 myStory.start(true)
 ```

-Now it is the time we define multiple functions
+Now it is the time we define multiple functions.

 ```js
 const myStory = new story({